-The EOS Rebel T7 or EOS 2000D is an upgrade from the EOS Rebel T6/EOS 1300D.
-This is an entry-level DSLR with a low price point, making it an ideal solution to step into not just the DSLR world, but also with Canon themselves.
-Being an entry-level camera, the feature set is much reduced, but is it still worth the money giving you the flavor of something better for the price.
+The Canon EOS Rebel T7, or EOS 2000D, is an upgrade from the EOS Rebel T6/EOS 1300D.
+This is an entry-level DSLR with a low price point, making it an ideal solution to step into not just the DSLR world, but also with Canon.
+Being an entry-level camera, the feature set is reduced but is it still worth the money giving you the flavor of something better for the price.

 This doesn’t mean you’re getting antiquated technology per se.
-There’s Wi-Fi and NFC connectivity, but you have to expect more basic features at this price point.
-The changes on this camera are minor compared to the previous model inside, with the outside being the same layout of buttons and dials.
-A good thing for Canon users, making it easier to jump from one model to another.
+There’s WiFi and NFC connectivity, but you have to expect more basic features at this price point.
+The changes on the Canon EOS Rebel T7 are minor compared to the previous model inside, with the outside being the same layout of buttons and dials.
+This is a good thing for Canon users, making it easier to jump from one model to another.

 The body has a very plastic feel, slightly smaller in dimensions from its higher end siblings, but still enough front grip to keep your hands around the thing.
 A nice feature would be to adopt the graphical interface from the Rebel T7i, but it’s still simple to follow things with the in-camera feature guide.
 It’s also a shame there is no tilting screen or touchscreen facilities, but you can’t have everything.

-Video comes in at 1080/30p and gives clean and crisp footage.
-There’s no advanced features here, but it will allow you to dip your toe into using video with interchangeable lenses and getting used to manual focusing and exposure.
+The Canon EOS Rebel T7’s video comes in at 1080/30p and gives clean and crisp footage.
+There are no advanced features here, but it will allow you to dip your toe into using video with interchangeable lenses and getting used to manual focusing and exposure.
 Files are outputted as either .mov or MPEG4 AVC/H.264.